apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 ### Features

-1. The "classic" `s3:` filesystem for storing objects in Amazon S3 Storage.
 **NOTE: `s3:` is being phased out.
 Use `s3n:` or `s3a:` instead.**

 1. The second-generation, `s3n:` filesystem, making it easy to share data between hadoop and other applications via the S3 object store.
 1. The third generation, `s3a:` filesystem.
 Designed to be a switch in